bharatyerra/React-UI-Pagination/README.md

 # React-UI-Pagination
-A UI Pagination Component using React JS

-A reusable paginate component built with React JS and ES6
+A reusable ui paginate component built with React JS and ES6

 The paginate component splits any list into pages, depending upon the page size provided